NHL on NBC: The end of The NHL on NBC

 On January 22, 2021, an internal memo sent by NBC Sports president Pete Bevacqua announced that NBCSN would cease operations by the end of the year, and that USA Network would begin "carrying and/or simulcasting certain NBC Sports programming," including the Stanley Cup Playoffs and NASCAR races, before NBCSN's shutdown.
 Peacock, NBCUniversal's new streaming service, will also carry some of the network's former programming starting in 2022.
 The move was cited by industry analysts as a response to the impact of the COVID-19 pandemic on the sports and television industries, the acceleration of cord-cutting, as well as formidable competition from rival sports networks such as ESPN and Fox Sports 1.

-With the NBC Sports contract expiring at the end of the 2020–21 season, the league has explored the possibility of splitting its U.S. national media rights between multiple broadcasters, and over-the-top services (such as DAZN, ESPN+, or NBC's Peacock).
+With the NBC Sports contract expiring at the end of the 2020–21 season, the league explored the possibility of splitting its U.S. national media rights between multiple broadcasters, and over-the-top services (such as DAZN, ESPN+ or NBC's Peacock).
 In any case, the league aimed to surpass the US$2 billion total that NBC paid over the life of their 2011–12 to 2020–21 contract.
-On March 10, 2021, the NHL announced that ESPN would serve as one of the new rightsholders under a seven-year contract, which will include packages of at least 25 regular season games for ESPN and ABC (including opening night, the All-Star Game, Stadium Series, and other special events), up to 75 original telecasts and all out-of-market games on ESPN+ (branded under NHL Power Play), rights to half of the Stanley Cup playoffs (including one conference final per-season), and four Stanley Cup Finals over the length of the contract.
+On March 10, 2021, the NHL announced that ESPN would serve as one of the new rightsholders under a seven-year contract, which will include packages of at least 25 regular season games for ESPN and ABC (including opening night, the All-Star Game, Stadium Series and other special events), up to 75 original telecasts and all out-of-market games on ESPN+ (branded under NHL Power Play), rights to half of the Stanley Cup playoffs (including one conference final per-season), and four Stanley Cup Final over the length of the contract.

 On April 26, 2021, Sports Business Journal reported that NBC had officially pulled out of bidding for future NHL rights, meaning that NBC will not televise NHL games for the first time since the 2004–05 NHL lockout.
 The next day, Turner Sports announced they agreed to a seven-year deal with the NHL to broadcast up to 72 games nationally on TNT and TBS (while also giving HBO Max the live streaming and simulcast rights to these games) beginning with the 2021–22 season, which will include three Stanley Cup Finals, the other half of the Stanley Cup playoffs, the Winter Classic, and Heritage Classic.